fly-lang/fly/CONTRIBUTING.md

 ## Opening Issues
 Use the [issue tracker](https://github.com/fly-lang/fly/issues) to suggest feature requests, report bugs, and ask questions.
-This is also a great way to connect with the developers of the project and get confirmation of your bug or approval for your feature request this way before starting to code.
+This is also a great way to connect with the developers of the project and getValue confirmation of your bug or approval for your feature request this way before starting to code.

 ## Doing code changes